Passive reconnaissance

 The map and its meaning

 This exercise underscores a foundational rule.
 Passive reconnaissance does not name devices; it classifies behaviours.
-It tells you what something does (a polled controller, a quiet monitor, a master station), not who it is labelled as.
-This behavioural map is, in many ways, more valuable than a labelled diagram.
-It reveals function, criticality, and relationship needed to plan the next, careful phase of engagement without ever needing to see a configuration file.
+It tells you what something does (a telemetry aggregator, a timing service, a bridging gateway, a change-driven field device, an access point), not what label appears on its chassis.
+This behavioural map is often more useful than a labelled diagram, because it reveals function, criticality, and relationship.